anevjes/AzureSearch.SharePointOnline/README.md

 This is the area where we define the different skills that will run through as part of the indexer content enrichment pipeline.

-Here we have a number out of the box Azure Cognitive Search skills such as OCR detection and you will notice this is where we have out Custom WebAPI skillset defined.
+Here we have a number out of the box Azure Cognitive Search skills such as OCR detection and you will notice this is where we have out Custom WebAPI skill-set defined.
 This is pointing back to our AzureSearch.SharepointOnline.Connector.CustomSkills WebAPI.

 This custom skill provides us with the ability to extract information from two different datasets (raw sharePoint SPFile contents and the associated metadata which we store as an associated SPFile.json) and enrich the same Azure Cognitive Search index.